0x0f0f0f/gobba/README.md

 ```

 ### Dictionaries
+Dictionary (object) values are similar to Javascript objects.
+The difference is that the keys of an existing dictionary are
+treated as symbols, and they can be manipulated using strings.

 ```ocaml
 let n = {hola: 1, mondo: 2} ;;
 let m = insert "newkey" 123 n ;;